-- Natural paint.
-Natural, or organic paints, use only natural earth materials and are biodegradable.
-A true natural paint is entirely free of petrochemicals, which are present even in most zero-VOC latex paints.
+- Natural paint: Natural, or organic paints, use only natural earth materials and are biodegradable.
+A real natural paint is entirely free of petrochemicals, which are present even in most zero-VOC latex paints.

 Walls and Ceilings

-- FSC wood framing.
-For structural framing work, you can opt for lumber that caries the FSC certification.
+- FSC wood framing: For structural framing work, you can opt for lumber that carries the FSC certification.

 Caulks & Adhesives

-- Soy-based sealants.
-Most caulks use chemical acrylics, but for a eco-friendly alternative, buy soy-based sealants.
+- Soy-based sealants: Most caulks use chemical acrylics, but for an eco-friendly alternative, buy soy-based sealants.

 Wood and Millwork

-- Salvaged millwork and trim.
-Salvage yards and architectural antique store often carry substantial inventory of wood trim and millwork, often in styles that are hard to find elsewhere.
+- Salvaged millwork and trim: Salvage yards and architectural antique stores often carry a substantial inventory of wood trim and millwork, often in styles that are hard to find elsewhere.